Articles of Incorporation and Rules

 • Disclosure means that the requester is allowed to inspect, copy, or receive the information

-Article 4 Any person seeking disclosure of statutory retained documents, statutory disclosure documents, or non-statutory information must present proof of their eligibility, fill out the prescribed "Application Form for Inspection/Copying of Information, Issuance of Copies/Transcripts/Extracts, etc." (hereinafter referred to as the "Application Form"), and submit the request to the Executive Director.
+Article 4 Any person who requests disclosure of legally required documents, legally required disclosure documents, or non-legally required information shall present proof of their qualifications and submit a request to the Executive Director by filling out the prescribed "Application Form for Viewing/Copying Information, Issuance of Copies/Transcripts/Abstracts, etc." (hereinafter referred to as the "Application Form").

 2. Notwithstanding the provisions of the preceding paragraph, if the information to be requested is distributed as a booklet or is published on a website, etc., the Association may, at its discretion, omit the request by application form